afragen/git-remote-updater/README.md

 Other errors will not attempt to retry the update an will display the appropriate error.

-Any site that is unreachable will not display any repository data in the **Actions** tab.
+Any site that is unreachable will not display any repository data in the **Update** page.

 ## Filters and Hooks